-As of December 31, 2021, the Company owed AEILIC \$144 thousand related to the expenses incurred in 2021 on its behalf.
+As of December 31, 2022 and 2021, the Company owed AEILIC \$202,103 thousand and \$9,924 thousand, respectively, related to the reinsurance agreement with AEILIC.

-10. Common Shares
+11. Common Shares

 The Company has one class of common stock which represents 100% of the Company's total voting shares.
-All issued shares are beneficially owned by and were transferred to the Holding Company by AEILIC.
+All issued shares are beneficially owned by the Holding Company.

-11. Statutory Requirements
+12. Statutory Requirements